OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md

 ## Deploying the project to your tenant

-Now your tenant is connected to theÂ **Mojo** project you can start deploying releases to your tenant.
+Now your tenant is connected to the **Mojo** project you can start deploying releases to your tenant.

-1. Navigate to theÂ **Mojo** project and create a new release, which by default will be calledÂ **0.0.1**.
+1. Navigate to the **Mojo** project and create a new release, which by default will be called **0.0.1**.
-2. Click theÂ **Deploy to MT Production** button so we can start the deployment process.
+2. Click the **Deploy to MT Production** button so we can start the deployment process.
-3. Select theÂ **Deploy to one or more tenants** radio button option. *This indicates you want to perform a "tenanted deployment" instead of an "untenanted deployment" - we will discuss this option a little later.*
+3. Select the **Deploy to one or more tenants** radio button option. *This indicates you want to perform a "tenanted deployment" instead of an "untenanted deployment" - we will discuss this option a little later.*
 4. Select your tenant by finding them in the tenant selector and click **Deploy now**.